hapijs/good/README.md

 Lead Maintainer: [Lloyd Benson](https://github.com/lloydbenson)

-The _'Monitor'_ should be configured using a _'hapi'_ server instead of calling the _'Monitor'_ constructor directly.
+_'Monitor'_ should be configured using a _'hapi'_ server instead of calling the _'Monitor'_ constructor directly.

-**good** is a process monitor that listens for one or more of the below "event types":
+**good** is a process monitor that listens for one or more of the below "event types".
+All of these events, _except_ "ops",  map to a hapi event documented [here](https://github.com/hapijs/hapi/blob/master/docs/Reference.md#server-events).
 - `ops` - System and process performance - CPU, memory, disk, and other metrics.
-- `request` - framework and application generated logs generated during the lifecycle of each incoming request.
+- `response` - Information about incoming requests and the response.
 This maps to either the "response" or "tail" event emitted from hapi servers.
-- `log` - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc.
+- `log` - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc. Maps to the "log" event emitted from hapi servers.
 - `error` - request responses that have a status code of 500.
-Described in the [server events documentation](https://github.com/hapijs/hapi/blob/master/docs/Reference.md#server-events).

-With the exception of the `ops` event, all of the other events are emitted by a hapi server.
-The `ops` event is implemented internally by the good plugin.
+This maps to the "request-error" hapi event.

 Applications with multiple server instances, each with its own monitor should only include one _log_ subscription per destination as general events are a process-wide facility and will result in duplicated log events.
 To override some or all of the defaults, set `options` to an object with the following optional settings:

-- `[extendedRequests]` - determines if the full request log is sent or only the event summary.
-Defaults to _false_.
 - `[httpAgents]` - the list of `httpAgents` to report socket information about.
 Can be a single `http.Agent` or an array of agents objects.
 Defaults to `Http.globalAgent`.
 - `[httpsAgents]` - the list of `httpsAgents` to report socket information about.
 Can be a single `https.Agent` or an array of agents.
 Defaults to `Https.globalAgent`.
 - `[logRequestHeaders]` - determines if all request headers will be logged.
 Defaults to _false_